Ayman-benyahia/Tagless/README.md

 # Tagless
-Tagless is javascript library that interpret costume HTML syntax (HTML syntax without tags)<br> into normal HTML and it's <br>
-only 12 bytes unminified and 5 bytes minified so you dont have to worry about bundle size
+Tagless is javascript library that interpret costume HTML syntax (HTML syntax without tags)<br> into normal HTML and it's only 12 bytes unminified and 5 bytes minified so you dont have to worry about bundle size

 ### Tagless Syntax